-1.INFORMATION TO TAKE INTO ACCOUNT BEFORE YOU materials in general, must go with the technical sheet and product
+1.INFORMATION TO TAKE INTO ACCOUNT BEFORE YOU BEGIN 2.5.
+Storage of varnishes and adhesives

 It is EXTREMELY IMPORTANT that you correctly read and understand the information given in these instructions before starting with the installation, as an incorrect installation, use, or maintenance of the installation may result in the cancellation of the manufacturer's warranty.
 The points listed below are part of the installer/owner's liability: